 15. Look to traditional materials

 With metals so popular in lighting, it can be easy to forget about how impactful using a traditional material can be.

 Depending on the style of your home, classic enamel pendant lights can offer a retro, rustic or industrial feel.
 It's a look that works especially well in barn conversions, country properties and spaces with exposed brick walls, as well as being a great choice when it comes to lighting ideas for small kitchens.

-Perfect for people who want the traditional single pendant look but still want to maximize light, look to cluster ceiling lights.
+Perfect for people who want the traditional single pendant look but still want to maximize light are cluster ceiling lights.

 Many versions of these can be adjusted length-wise, so you can play around with different heights and arrangements to fit with a whole host of traditional and modern kitchen island ideas.

 This bespoke mirrored island by Jo Berryman Studio (opens in new tab) clearly wants to be the star of the show, and this is a wonderful way to show the power of kitchen island lighting.